Marcinar1010/Readable/readme.md

     The application provides user service, including the registration and login system.

-    I started my project work designing the appearance of the main webpages, using Adobe XD.
+    I started working on this project, designing the layout of the main pages using Adobe xd.
 Projects files in /webdesign.

     The files tree was created by the use of python's framework - Django.